pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ## Real-world Use Cases

-**Note:** While Pinterest's immediate need is GraphQL, these patterns appear across multiple domains where field-level failures require different handling strategies.
+**Note:** While Pinterest's immediate need is GraphQL, patterns that require similar nuance in error handling appear across multiple domains.

 This section is meant to demonstrate a few areas in real-world use where this proposal allows a new kind of error handling that is not currently possible.
 Some may be more esoteric and/or speculative than others, but the goal is to explore a wide spectrum of use cases.